-When the same test is administered in paper and online delivery modes, studies can be conducted to determine whether the use of the same RSSS conversion table for both delivery modes is warranted.
-Texas uses a comparability method known as Matched Samples Comparability Analysis (MSCA; Way, Davis, & Fitzpatrick, 2006).
-In this design, a bootstrap sampling approach, described in the Sampling section of this chapter, is used to select online and paper student samples wherein each selected online student is matched to a paper student with the same demographic variables and proficiency level on previous test scores.
+When the same assessment is administered in paper and online delivery modes, studies can be conducted to determine whether the use of the same RSSS conversion table for both delivery modes is warranted.
+Texas uses a comparability methodology known as Matched Samples Comparability Analysis (MSCA; Way, Davis, & Fitzpatrick, 2006).
+In this design, a bootstrap sampling approach, described in the Sampling section of this chapter, is used to select online and paper student samples wherein each selected online student is matched to a paper student with the same demographic variables and similar performance on previous tests.
 Item statistics, such as item p-values and Rasch item difficulties, are compared between the matched samples.
 Raw score to scale score conversions are calculated using Rasch scaling as described above.
-The sampling is then repeated many times.
+The sampling is then replicated or repeated many times.
 RSSS conversion tables are retained and aggregated across replications, and the mean and the standard deviation of the scale scores are taken at each raw score point to obtain the final RSSS conversion table and the standard errors of linking, respectively.
 The equivalency of online and paper scale scores are then evaluated using the standard errors and raw scores as guides.
 If the two sets of scores are considered not comparable, it might be necessary to use a separate RSSS table for each mode of delivery.

-For detailed descriptions of past comparability analyses, refer to the Comparability Studies section of the Technical Report series on TEA's Student Assessment Division website.
+For detailed descriptions of past comparability analyses, please refer to the Comparability Studies section of the Technical Digests and Reports page on TEA's Student Assessment Division website.